How To Whitewash Brick Using Paint or Limestone

 - For each kilogram of lime, add 100 grams of salt.

-Application Note: You must thoroughly saturate the surface 24 hrs before applying limestone.
-If the surface is not saturated with water before, the lime will not take and will result in the limestone turning into a white power once it dries.
+You must thoroughly saturate the surface 24 hours before applying limestone.
+If the surface is not saturated with water before, the lime will not take, resulting in the limestone turning into a white power once it dries.
+After the solution dries, it loses up to 50% of its color.

-Washing Brick Surfaces
+Washing Brick Surfaces In Preparation For Paint

 Apply a bleach, water, and sodium hypochlorite mixture to an exterior brick surface through a power washer.
 New brick will require boric or phosphoric acid to clean the surface properly.
 We recommend contacting your local professional pressure washing company when acid is needed.